Mrmuhammad300/energeniusweb/nextjs_space/public/energenius_strategy.md

 **Pillar 4: Use Cases & Applications**
 - "Powering Your Home During an Outage: What to Expect"
-- "Off-Grid Living: Real Stories from Energenius Customers"
+- "Off-Grid Living: Real Stories from EnerGenius Customers"
 - "Running a Construction Site on Solar: Case Study"
 - "RV Solar Power: Full-Time RVer's Guide"
 - "Emergency Preparedness: Building Your Power Plan"